-Erik Bodden is an Associate in the Litigation and Trust & Private Client departments in the Cayman Islands office of Conyers Dill & Pearman.
-Erik joined Conyers in 2013 after completing a secondment with the Disputes Team at Farrer & Co.
+Erik Bodden is a Partner in the Litigation and Trust & Private Client departments in the Cayman Islands office of Conyers Dill & Pearman.
+Erik joined Conyers after completing a secondment with the Disputes Team at Farrer & Co.
 Prior to that, he completed pupillage in Lincoln’s Inn in London, where he assisted with a wide range of traditional and commercial chancery cases including matters concerning partnerships, company and insolvency law, as well as contentious trusts and will disputes.

 Erik’s practice covers all areas of international commercial, insolvency and private client litigation.
 He frequently appears before the Grand Court both on his own and as part of a large team, including in the course of large-scale cross-border and multi-party disputes.
 In addition to acting in various winding up proceedings (including the longest trial of a winding up petition in Cayman) and other disputes involving Cayman Islands companies, Erik has recently been involved in a series of Section 238 dissenting shareholder appraisal cases, and has extensive experience acting for both companies and dissenting shareholders in this context.
 He has also acted in contentious trust matters, acting for office holders such as trustees, beneficiaries, and protectors.